Dolutegravir / LamivudineBrand Name: Dovato Other Names: DTG / 3TC, dolutegravir sodium / lamivudine Drug Class: Combination Drugs

 Dovato may cause side effects.
 Many side effects from HIV medicines, such as nausea or occasional dizziness, are manageable.
 See the AIDSinfo fact sheet on HIV Medicines and Side Effects for more information.

 Some side effects of Dovato can be serious.
-Serious side effects of Dovato include allergic reactions, liver problems, and a buildup of lactic acid in the blood (lactic acidosis).
+Serious side effects of Dovato include allergic reactions (hypersensitivity reactions), liver problems, and a buildup of lactic acid in the blood (lactic acidosis).
 (See section above: What are the most important things to know about Dovato?)

 Dovato may cause changes in your(called or IRIS).
 IRIS is a condition that sometimes occurs when the immune system begins to recover after treatment with an HIV medicine.
 As the immune system gets stronger, it may have an increased response to a previously hidden infection.